Computational Technologies for Fashion Recommendation: A Survey: Introduction

 Empowering product detail pages with smart recommendation engines is becoming common in fashion and apparel e-commerce since they help open new revenue channels and boost up-selling and cross-selling opportunities.
 This trend has exploded particularly in the last few years with the boost of AI-driven recommendation technologies.
 Nowadays, most leading fashion retailers have equipped their online platforms with advanced recommendation functions.
-ZARA\footnote{https://www.zara.com/}, H\&M\footnote{https://www.hm.com/}, MACY'S\footnote{https://www.macys.com/} and ASOS\footnote{https://www.asos.com/} can now provide relevant recommendations on the product detail pages, which recommends similar and matching products, or even outfit suggestions.
+ZARA, H\&M, MACY'S and ASOS\footnote{https://www.zara.com/, https://www.hm.com/, https://www.macys.com/, https://www.asos.com/} can now provide relevant recommendations on the product detail pages, which recommends similar and matching products, or even outfit suggestions.
 There have been many technological startups running fashion recommendation-relevant businesses.
 For example, Style Advisor from WideEye\footnote{https://wideeyes.ai/style-advisor/} is a solution that enables retailers to automatize the complete-the-look process and make this expandable to their entire catalog.
-It inspires shoppers with perfect outfit recommendations and increases their shopping basket.
-Stylitics\footnote{https://stylitics.com/products/e-commerce/} provides a solution to integrate outfits across the customer journey.
-They display outfit ideas on every product page automatically.
+It inspires shoppers with high-quality outfit recommendations and increases their shopping basket.
+Stylitics\footnote{https://stylitics.com/products/e-commerce/} provides a service of automatically displaying outfit ideas on the product page during customers' browsing.
 There are others including Suggestyny\footnote{https://www.suggestyny.com/} which offers style-specific fashion item recommendations and Easysize\footnote{https://www.easysize.me/} which recommends size and fit for apparel and shoes.
 As we can see, fashion recommendation has now become a critical technology that is ubiquitous in the whole fashion industry, especially the retailing section.